 Which is best for me BMI or ASCAP?

-So you continue researching only to find yourself confused by the hundreds of articles and debates involving the two corporations, but no definite answer about which PRO is better.
+So you continue researching only to find yourself confused by the hundreds of articles and debates involving the two organizations, but no definitive answer on which PRO is better between ASCAP and BMI.
 Does this sound familiar?

-In order to have a semi-accurate answer, you’ll need to track a broad portion of users from both agencies (which isn’t realistic).
-You need data such as the number of gigs, which venues, times cue sheets were sent, radio stations that licensed your music, times of airplay, length of airplay, etc.
+In order to have a semi-accurate answer, you’ll need to track a broad portion of users from both PROs (which isn’t realistic).
+You need data such as the number of gigs, which venues, times cue sheets were sent, radio stations and or TV/Film companies that licensed the music, times of airplay, length of airplay, etc.